- ROLE

 Implementation

-We present the shoe to the customer, and have them try it on AKA usability testing.
-On their own, the customer would jog around the area to get a feel for the product.
-We make a little observations on their movement, and they remove the show.
+We present the shoe to the customer for usability testing.
+We make observations on their movement, and they remove the shoe.
 New data is gathered.
 They miss the feel of the Nike free because it was like an extension to their body.
 However, they do enjoy the cushioning.

 Sometimes, the customer can be happy on the first try and walk out the door.
-Other times, like for this scenario, we would have to back track on the design process.
+Other times, like for this scenario, we would have to back track on the design process and reiterate.
 We come up with another suggestion:

 The Nike Epic React – React cushioning for a softer, impact-absorbing ride.
 A Flyknit upper for a sock-like fit.